Minona Frieb-Blumauer: Life

-Born in Stuttgart, Minona (actually Johanna) Frieb-Blumauer was the daughter of the actor Karl Blumauer, with whom she received her first lessons.
+Born in Stuttgart, Minona was the daughter of actor Karl Blumauer, with whom she received her first lessons.
 Already as a child, she appeared in Neustrelitz in der Freischütz and 1828 in Gotha as a boy in the Magic Flute.
 She studied singing for three years at the Prague Conservatory and was immediately engaged for a guest performance in Darmstadt.
 She stayed there for three years and then moved to Cologne and Aachen, where she performed successfully under Julius Mühling, especially in Gioachino Rossini's operas, for example as Rosine in The Barber of Seville.

 As her voice was not up to the demands in the long run, she switched to spoken theatre.
 Karl Immermann brought her to Düsseldorf and under his guidance she developed into an outstanding actress.
-After she had worked as a youthful and lively lover in Meiningen and finally in Brno, she married the engineer Emanuel Frieb (their daughter Lina became an opera singer) in 1839.
+After she had worked as a youthful and lively lover in Meiningen and finally in Brno, she married an engineer, Emanuel Frieb, in 1839.
+Their daughter, Karoline "Lina" Frieb (1845-1876), became an opera singer.
 After a break, she only appeared again in 1841 at the Wiedener and Carltheater in Vienna, where Moritz Gottlieb Saphir had recommended her.